As a farmer or rancher, you should consider four primary areas of liability:

 Make sure your agritourism business is protected

 One area of premises liability that deserves special consideration is agritourism.
 Generally, activities that go along with agritourism are not covered by your farm or ranch policy.
-Nationwide Agribusiness offers coverage supplemental to your farm or ranch policy that can provide protection for most types of agritourism.
+Nationwide offers coverage supplemental to your farm or ranch policy that can provide protection for most types of agritourism.

 Talk to your agent about all of the activities that take place on your farm or ranch to make sure your operation is properly covered.